wuifdesign/next-translate-scanner/README.md

   input: string[] | string
   // Available locales, can be importet from i18n.js
   locales: string[]
+  // Used to create a pseudo locale for testing purposes
+  pseudoLocale: null | {
+    locale: string
+    baseLocale: string
+  }

   // Change the separator that is used for nested keys.
 Set to false to disable keys nesting in JSON translation files.
 Can be useful if you want to use natural text as keys.
   keySeparator: string